1st SS Cossack Cavalry Division

 The 1st Cossack Cavalry Division (1.
-Kosaken-Kavallerie-Division) was a Russian Cossack division of the German Army that served during World War II.
-It was created on the Eastern Front mostly out of Don Cossacks already serving in the Wehrmacht, those who escaped from the advancing Red Army and Soviet POWs.
+Kosaken-Kavallerie-Division) was a Cossack division of the German Army that served during World War II.
+It was created on the Eastern Front mostly with Don Cossacks already serving in the Wehrmacht, those who escaped from the advancing Red Army and Soviet POWs.
 In 1944, the division was transferred to the Waffen SS, becoming part of the XV SS Cossack Cavalry Corps, established in February 1945.
 At the end of the war, the unit ceased to exist.

 It was one of two cossack cavalry divisions, the other being the 2nd Cossack Cavalry Division.

 Origin

 Adolf Hitler authorised the formation of the division on 6 April 1943, ordering that all Cossacks serving in the Wehrmacht to be concentrated into the division.

 Formation and training

-The division was and trained at Mielau (Mława) in the spring-summer of 1943.
+The division was formed and trained at Mielau (Mława) in the spring-summer of 1943.
 The Cossacks brought their wives and children with them, forcing the Germans to establish another camp to house the dependents.

-The division was formed starting 4 August 1943 by merging the Cossack regiments Platow and von Jungschulz under the command of the Reiterverband Pannwitz, all of which existed since 1942.
-To these further new regiments were added.
-Some of the other units brought in were the Cossack Reconnaissance Battalion led by the Don Cossack Nikolai Nazarenko; the Cossack Detachment 600 led by Ivan Kononov, also a Don Cossack; and a force of Terek Cossacks led by ataman Nikolai Kulakkov of the Terek Host.
+The division was formed starting 4 August 1943 by merging the Platow and von Jungschulz Cossack regiments under the command of the Reiterverband Pannwitz, which had all existed since 1942.
+To these, additional new regiments were added.
+Some other units brought in were the Cossack Reconnaissance Battalion, led by Don Cossack Nikolai Nazarenko, the Cossack detachment of 600 led by Ivan Kononov, also a Don Cossack, and a force of Terek Cossacks led by ataman Nikolai Kulakkov of the Terek host.